Mary Robinson (poet): Poetry

 In 1796, Robinson argued for women's rationality, their right to education and illustrated ideas of free will, suicide, rationalisation, empiricism and relationship to sensibility in Sappho and Phaon: In a Series of Legitimate Sonnets.

 During the 1790s, Robinson was highly inspired by feminism and desired to spread her liberal sentiments through her writing.
 She was an ardent admirer of Mary Wollstonecraft, an established and influential feminist writer of the period.
-But to Robinson’s surprise, her intense feelings were not reciprocated by Wollstonecraft.
-While Robinson expected a strong friendship between the two of them to flourish, Wollstonecraft “found Robinson herself considerably less appealing than the title character of Angelina”.
+But to Robinson's surprise, her intense feelings were not reciprocated by Wollstonecraft.
+While Robinson expected a strong friendship between the two of them to flourish, Wollstonecraft "found Robinson herself considerably less appealing than the title character of Angelina".
 In 1796, Wollstonecraft wrote an extremely harsh review of Robinson's work in the Analytical Review.
 It was this critique that was not critical, or well thought out.
 Instead, Wollstonecraft's review of Robinson proved to be relatively shallow and pointed at her jealousy of Robinson's comparable freedom.
-Wollstonecraft had the potential to spend more of her own time writing, instead of having to entertain her husband, William Goodwin.
+Wollstonecraft had the potential to spend more of her own time writing, instead of having to entertain her husband, William Godwin.
 Robinson's "Letter to the Women of England against Mental Subordination" is still powerful reading.
 Robinson reiterates the rights women have to live by sexual passion.

 Lastly, in 1800, after years of failing health and decline into financial ruin, Robinson wrote her last piece of literature during her lifetime: a series of poems titled the Lyrical Tales, published by Longman & Rees, in London.
 This poetry collection explored themes of domestic violence, misogyny, violence against destitute characters, and political oppression.
-“Robinson’s last work pleads for a recognition of the moral and rational worth of women: ‘Let me ask this plain and rational question-- is not woman a human being, gifted with all the feelings that inhabit the bosom of man?".
+"Robinson's last work pleads for a recognition of the moral and rational worth of women: 'Let me ask this plain and rational question-- is not woman a human being, gifted with all the feelings that inhabit the bosom of man?"
 Robinson's main objective was to respond to Lyrical Ballads written by authors Wordsworth and Coleridge; who were not as well known at the time.
-Although it was not as highly praised as Mary Wollstonecraft's "A Vindication of the Rights of Woman", published in 1792, Lyrical Tales provides a “powerful critique of the division of duties and privileges between the sexes.
-It places Robinson firmly on the side of the ‘feminist’ thinkers or ‘modern’ philosophers of the 1790s, as one of the strong defenders of her sex".
+Although it was not as highly praised as Mary Wollstonecraft's "A Vindication of the Rights of Woman", published in 1792, Lyrical Tales provides a "powerful critique of the division of duties and privileges between the sexes.
+It places Robinson firmly on the side of the 'feminist' thinkers or 'modern' philosophers of the 1790s, as one of the strong defenders of her sex".